Covering the issues that will impact veterans and their families.

 A win for Veterans!

-Tell your legislator to oppose these bills unless they amend them to provide regulations that allow Veterans the opportunity to choose private expert help with their claims.
+Tell your legislator to oppose any new legislation that targets “claim sharks” unless it is amended to protect Veterans from predatory actors while preserving Veterans’ ability to choose reputable, VA‑accredited private expert help with their claims.

 Tell your legislator to oppose this bill unless they amend it to provide regulations that allow Veterans the opportunity to choose private expert help with their claims.